To avoid harming yourself or others, practice safe habits when using your snowblower.

-Despite their handiness, snowblowers can be dangerous if used carelessly.
-According to the Consumer Product Safety Commission (CPSC), snowblowers cause more than 5,700 injuries every year.
+Despite their handiness, snowblowers can be dangerous if used carelessly, causing more than 6,000 injuries every year.
+Reduce the risk by following basic safety advice:

 Keep your hands away.
-Never stick your hand in the spinning auger or discharge chute, even if it’s off.
-If the machine clogs, turn it off, wait at least five seconds, and then use a clearing tool or broom handle to remove the clog.
+Never stick your hand in the spinning auger or discharge chute, even if the engine is off.
+If the machine clogs, turn it off, wait at least five seconds or until the auger completely stops, then use a clearing tool or broom handle to remove the clog.

 Wear appropriate gear.
-Use light layers of water-repellent clothing that allow your body to stay dry and warm, yet breathe once you work up a sweat.
+Light layers of water-repellent clothing allow your body to stay dry and warm, yet breathe once you work up a sweat.
 Avoid loose clothing that could get caught in the machine.
-And be sure to wear nonslip footwear to avoid falling on the ice.
+And to avoid falling on the ice, be sure to wear nonslip footwear.

 Remove debris.
-Before beginning snow removal, take a look around.
-If any objects, such as toys, lawn decorations or sticks, appear in your path, the snowblower could launch them, perhaps injuring you or damaging property.
+Before beginning snow removal, look around.
+If any objects, such as toys, lawn decorations, or sticks, appear in your path, the snowblower could launch them, perhaps injuring you or damaging property.
+Remove them before starting your machine.

 Fuel it and start it up.
 To avoid a fire, make sure the engine is off and cool.
 Always start a gas-powered snowblower outside a structure such as a garage or shed.
 Harmful emissions could lead to carbon monoxide poisoning.

 Watch out for cords.
-If you have an electric snowblower, realize where the cord is and keep it away from the auger.
-To prevent electrocution use an extension cord and an outlet with ground-fault-circuit-interrupting (GFCI) protection.
+If you have an electric snowblower, note where the cord is and keep it away from the auger.
+To prevent electrocution, use an extension cord, and an outlet with ground-fault-circuit-interrupting (GFCI) protection.

 Leave safety gear alone.
 Safety devices and shields are installed on the machine for your protection.
 Avoid removing them or altering the snowblower in any way.